George Floyd protests in Colorado: Denver

 On May 28, protesters marched for four hours, blocking traffic on Interstate 25 and demonstrating at the Colorado State Capitol.
 Multiple gunshots were fired there, and police also fired rubber bullets and shot gas canisters at the crowd.
 Several properties were damaged.
 Some protesters also crowded onto 16th Street Mall and toward Interstate 25 via 20th Street and blocked traffic.
 One video appears to show a vehicle intentionally hitting a protester who had gotten onto the hood of the car.
 It is not clear what occurred before this—according to the woman who filmed the incident, the man jumped on top of the vehicle before she began filming.
 Three police officers were injured in clashes with protesters, one of whom had to go to a hospital.

 Protests continued throughout the city over the next three days, with protests generally being peaceful during the day followed by more violent clashes between protesters and police later in the evenings.
 On May 30, Mayor Michael Hancock implemented a citywide curfew from 8:00 p.m. to 5:00 a.m.
 By the evening of May 31, the Denver Police Department had arrested over 120 people during the protests over the past four days.

 On June 2, the Denver Police Department announced the arrest of a man suspected to be the perpetrator behind the vehicular attack of three police which left one officer with a fractured leg and the other two with a "substantial risk of protracted loss or impairment of the function of any part or organ of the body."
 A fifth night of protests in Denver remained more peaceful on Monday night, June 1, after the previous four nights had seen riotous behavior among smaller elements of the much larger protest gathering.
 A federal judge stopped Denver police from using teargas on peaceful protesters.

 After the fifth day of protests, with some riot-like behavior as well, the City of Denver police oversight group had received over 150 complaints alleging problems with police behavior in the protests.

 On July 19, Pro Police Rally Colorado held their annual event at the Denver Civic Center.
 The Denver chapter of the Party for Socialism and Liberation organized a counter protest in the same location and at the same time.
-The counter protestors greatly outnumbered the pro-police group and moved into their space, disrupting them with drums and shouted obscenities.
+The counter protesters greatly outnumbered the pro-police group and moved into their space, disrupting them with drums and shouted obscenities.
 Amid the chaos, the Denver Police Department deployed pepper balls and pepper spray.